 My guess as to why: probably because ergonomics is boring AF.
 And most of the research and helpful tips are not useful because they are geared towards corporate offices and still use words like “computing.”

 So since I know way more than any regular person should about the wonders of workplace injuries - and am a practitioner of human-centered design - it is my mission to bridge this knowledge gap!

-Please note that I am certainly not pretending to be a medical practitioner - everything I post here is fully-researched and includes information directly from licensed medical practitioners or sourced articles.
-Plus, I actually took that government-mandated Occupational Safety and Health Act (OSHA) certification course on ergonomic design for workplaces.
+Please note that I am certainly not pretending to be a medical practitioner - everything I post here is fully-researched and includes information directly from licensed medical practitioners or sourced publications.
+But I did actually take that government-mandated Occupational Safety and Health Act (OSHA) certification course on ergonomic design for workplaces.
 (Side note: if you ever need your workstation - or forklift - evaluated for safety, I’m your gal!)